-- b) For the Team World Championships, the points indicated above are multiplied by two. - c) Points obtained in a Zonal Team Championship attract a factor of 1.0.
+- b) For the Team World Championships, the points indicated above are multiplied by two. - c) (Only from 2006-07 season) Points obtained in a Zonal Team Championship attract a factor of 1.0. - 3.
+Honours (Only from 2006-07 season)

-3. Honours

 The winner (first ranked team) of each team official ranking of the FIE will be announced at the end of the Open World Championships or Olympic Games o.85.
-For the scale of points for the Nations' Grand Prix at the World Championships and the Olympic Games, please refer to the Administrative Rules of the FIE
+For the scale of points for the Nations' Grand Prix at the World Championships and the Olympic Games, please refer to the Administrative Rules of the FIE.